gak/gravit/windows/README.txt

              have the required OpenMP header and libraries.

+Your new gravit.exe is put in the main source directory.
-Copy all *.dll files from lib32 and vc9_lib32 next to gravit.exe
+Make sure all *.dll files from lib32 and vc9_lib32 are next to gravit.exe.